I am a mother of a toddler, and I have lived in the U.K. for the last 20 years.

 Child Car Seat Hire

-Many places offers renting different types of seats if you don't want to travel with your own.
+Many places offer different types of seats for rent if you don't want to travel with your own.
 This will obviously vary according to where you are.
 You can just do a quick google search about such service in the city or town you are visiting.

 Car Hire With a Baby or Car Seat